MegaRamakodi/Merging-and-Direct-Joining/README.md

 ```
 ps.m.dj <- merge_phyloseq(ps.m,ps.um)
 ```
-The ps.m.dj object could be used for further downstream analyses
+**User can save the ps.m.dj object as rds file and can use it later for downstream analyses**